hackworthltd/primer/README.md

 This is because of failures in building some dependencies This is mostly due to other packages not being particularly interesting (currently, for us) to run in a browser, and for time constraints (and the fact that to get this far has needed some hacks!).

-## Runtime problems with `test:primer-test`
-Currently it is known that golden tests will fail (because they cannot access the filesystem).
-It is at present unknown whether this is a fundamental restriction.
-TODO: look at https://ghc.gitlab.haskell.org/ghc/doc/users_guide/wasm.html#running-the-ghc-wasm-backends-output, especially "You can also mount some host directory into it".

 ## Modified dependencies
 ### for `lib:primer`
 #### extra